jaypipes/procession/docs/user_guide.md

 Display name: Cartoons
 Slug:         cartoons
 ```

+**Note**: You can silence the outputting of all but the newly-created
+organization's UUID by using the `--quiet` option.

 If you want to make your new organization a child (or suborganization) of
 another, pass the UUID of the parent organization using the `--parent-uuid` CLI